Mercantile Bank Corporation (MBWM): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The bank is headquartered in Grand Rapids, Michigan.
+The bank was founded and remains headquartered in Grand Rapids, Michigan.

 Founding team members